awesome-workshop/docker-singularity-hats/_episodes/13-entry.md

 ---
-title: "Bonus: Using CMD and ENTRYPOINT in Dockerfiles"
+title: "Using CMD and ENTRYPOINT in Dockerfiles"
 teaching: 0
 exercises: 0
 questions: